songquanpeng/blog/README.md

 + [Demo](https://iamazing.cn/) (may not be the latest version).
 + Please use the release version if you want to have a try, which I have initialize the SQLite database and build the react application.
 + Use `npx knex migrate:latest` to initialize the database before you run it.
++ Recommend use `pm2 start ./app.js --name blog` when you deploy it.

 ## Supported Page Type
 |Page Type|Description|